 Eurostar, London to Europe.

 We love the Eurostar!
-We took a trip Germany using Eurostar (you can read it here).
+We took a trip from Germany using Eurostar (read all about London to Germany by Eurostar).
 I’ve taken it a few times and I think it is by far the best option for those travelling from the UK to nearby Western European destinations.
 It is fast, comfortable and takes you from city centre to city centre.
 When travelling from London to Paris, compared to flying, you can save a surprising amount of time.

 Reunification Express, Vietnam